akpante3/fifa-cards/README.md

 ## About The Project

-This mini project with 2 pages,  list of FifaCards and The Detail page.
+This mini project with 2 pages,
+- list of FifaCards
+- FifaCards Detail page.

 ## Images